-If you’re in the market for a hot hatchback, your search really need only start and stop with the Ford Fiesta ST. Launched within weeks of two of 2013's other most important hot hatchbacks – the Peugeot 208 GTi and the Renaultsport Clio 200 – the ST sets the bar for performance-focused superminis.
+If you’re in the market for a hot hatchback, your search really need only start and stop with the Ford Fiesta ST, which took Best Hot Hatchback at the Carbuyer Car of the Year awards 2014.
+Launched within weeks of two of 2013's other most important hot hatchbacks – the Peugeot 208 GTi and the Renaultsport Clio 200 – the ST sets the bar for performance-focused superminis.
 Being in such impressive company doesn’t detract from the Fiesta's abilities, which, thanks to its suitably muscular exterior and bargain price tag, certainly look good on paper.
 Once you also check out its outstanding performance figures and its market-leading levels of driver enjoyment and you’ve easily got one of the best handling hot hatchbacks on sale in the UK today.

 There's a very simple equation with the Fiesta ST – drive it to its full ability, and you will end up paying more to run it.
 Obviously that's true of any car, but the ST's impressive performance exaggerates this and encourages you to drive it a bit faster than the standard car.
 The lively ST has the ability to accelerate from 0-62mph in just 6.9 seconds, right up to a top speed of 137mph.
 Now, if driven with some care, it's also capable of returning 47.9mpg and emitting only 138g/km of CO2, but as soon you start exploring the car's performance potential on a regular basis, these figures will quickly tumble.
 That said, it's without doubt a bargain to buy and standard equipment and technology is generous.
 If you also consider its pre-paid servicing packages and strong resale values, then you’ve got one of the most affordable hot hatchbacks on the market.